graasp/graasp/README.md

 ### File storages configuration

-# If you are using a local installation of localstack replace by http://localhost:4566
+# If you are using a different service than garage for s3-compatible operations update this value.
 # Otherwise this value is already set by ./.devcontainer/docker-compose.yml
-# S3_FILE_ITEM_HOST=http://graasp-localstack:4566
+# S3_FILE_ITEM_HOST=http://s3.garage.localhost:3900

 # Graasp file item file storage path
 # File item storage is set by ./.devcontainer/docker-compose.yml